Faith on account of empirical evidence is knowledge but

 basis of which normative belief can be justified or must be

-theorizing (3.2.3) this entails that every normative
+(3.2.3) this entails that every normative

-truth, which does not embrace a principle of relevance and which
+does not embrace a principle of

-does not, in a coherent way, indicate what the goal or goals are
+coherent way, indicate what the goal or goals are to determine what is

-normative systems both encompass all these principles and goals,
+Moreover, if two coherent normative systems both encompass all these

-principle of coherence this principle is expressive of a
+(Like the principle of coherence this principle is expressive of a

 correspondence.)